UPDATE: Four-Year-Old Girl Suffers Brain Damage After Going To Dentist

 A four-year-old girl can no longer walk, talk, eat or see after a trip to the dentist to have a tooth removed.

-Nevaeh Hall, four, was a healthy little girl two months ago, when her parents took her to Diamond Dentistry in Houston, Texas to have a few teeth capped and pulled due to decay.
+Nevaeh Hall, four, was a healthy before 2016.
+But when her parents took her to Diamond Dentistry in Houston, Texas to have a few teeth capped and pulled due to decay, everything changed.

 But how does that happen?